 Absolutely all of the above.
-Getting older and reaching retirement does not mean you retire your body.
+Getting older and reaching retirement does not mean you retire your Healthy Body.
 Staying active in the golden years can mean anything from a brisk walk in the neighborhood or golfing, to a long hike in the mountains and everything in between.

 Most people can exercise throughout their lives, even with conditions like arthritis, heart disease and diabetes.
 In many cases, physical activity may improve these health conditions.
 For each decade past age 30, inactive people can lose an average of 3 to 5 percent of their muscle mass, and in turn this will cause loss of strength and mobility.

 Regular exercise for the elderly (not just a batch of home or yard cleaning) is worth its weight in healthful benefits!

 See below for just some of the benefits of moving your Healthy Body everyday:

 Strengthened bone density

 Weight maintenance or loss